charveey/charveey/README.md

 # *Hello, world !*

-I'm mostly a GNU-Linux enthusiast (*I use arch btw*). <br><br>I love tinkering with other people's code.
+I'm mostly a GNU-Linux enthusiast (*I use arch btw*). <br>I love tinkering with other people's code.
 I guess that makes me a developer.
 <br>

 ### Socials